Nathan Healy

 Solar panel production varies throughout the year based on daylight hours, weather patterns, and sun intensity.
 Understanding how seasons affect your solar system helps set realistic expectations for your investment.

 Bend enjoys over 300 sunny days annually, making it ideal for solar.
-High elevation and low humidity boost panel efficiency, helping Bend homeowners generate strong, consistent solar energy year-round.
+High elevation and low humidity boost panel efficiency, ensuring strong year-round production despite occasional winter snow.

 Solar Production in Bend by Month